andreasgwosdz/building-with-azure/README.md

 # Building with Microsoft Azure

-Building cloud solutions with Microsoft Azure and sharing everything I learn in public along the way. 👨🏻‍💻☁️
+Contains code snippets and notes on Microsoft Azure and related technologies I have captured while working or learning.